-In December 2020, Dellart and Yen-Chen published a preprint NeRF survey \cite{dellaert2020nerfSurvey} including approximately 50 NeRF publications/preprints, many of which were eventually published in top tier computer vision conferences.
+In December 2020, Dellaert and Yen-Chen published a concise preprint NeRF survey \cite{dellaert2020nerfSurvey} including approximately 50 NeRF publications/preprints, many of which were eventually published in top-tier computer vision conferences.
 We took inspiration from this preprint survey and used it as a starting point for our own survey.
-However, the work is only five pages, and does not include detailed descriptions.
-Moreover, the work only included NeRF papers from 2020 and early 2021 preprints, and did not include several influential NeRF papers published in the latter half of 2021 and beyond..
+However, the work is only eight pages long and does not include detailed descriptions.
+Moreover, it only includes NeRF papers from 2020 and early 2021 preprints and omits several influential NeRF papers published in the latter half of 2021 and beyond.

-In November 2021, Xie et al. \cite{xie2022survey} published a preprint survey titled Neural Fields in Visual Computing and Beyond, which was later revised and published as a state-of-the-art report in Eurographics 2022, as well as presented as a tutorial in CVPR 2022.
-The survey is broad and includes a detailed technical introduction to the use of Neural Fields in Computer Vision, as well as applications in visual computing, with a large focus on Neural Radiance Fields.
-Compared to this work, we restrict our review to NeRF papers only, and are able to include more recent work.
-We also present more detail on a paper-to-paper basis.
+In November 2021, Xie et al. \cite{xie2022survey} published a preprint survey titled Neural Fields in Visual Computing and Beyond, which was later revised and published as a state-of-the-art report in Eurographics 2022, and also presented as a tutorial at CVPR 2022.
+The survey is broad and includes a detailed technical introduction to the use of neural fields in computer vision, as well as applications in visual computing, with a strong focus on Neural Radiance Fields.
+Compared to this work, we restrict our review to NeRF papers only and include more recent work.
+We also present more detail on a paper-by-paper basis.